madmann91/bvh/README.md

    like `bvh::LinearBvhBuilder` or `bvh::LocallyOrderedClusteringBuilder`, because top-down builders already have a stopping criterion that prevents creating leaves that would be detrimental to the SAH cost of the tree.
+ - `bvh::HierarchyRefitter`: A parallel bottom-up BVH refitting algorithm, to use after changing the geometry inside the leaves of the BVH (for example, with animated models).
+This algorithm will simply update the bounding boxes of each node, and propagate the result up to the root.
+The topology of the BVH is left untouched during the operation.
+Useful when building another BVH is too expensive, or when the changes are small enough.
+Note that BVH quality may decrease as a result.

 ### Traversal Algorithms